jonas1ara/73/Problems/Arrays/Two-Sum/README.md

 		{
 			int t = target - nums[i];

-			//If the dictionary contains the key t, return the index of t and the current index i
+			// If the dictionary contains the key t, return the index of t and the current index i

 			if (dic.ContainsKey(t))
 				return new int[] { dic[t], i };